pivotal/docs-tap/scst-store/deployment-details.hbs.md

 ## <a id='configuration'></a> Deployment configuration

-All configurations are nested inside of `metadata_store` in your tap values deployment YAML.
-For AMR specific configurations, they are nested under `amr` in the `metadata_store` section.
+All configurations are nested inside of `metadata_store` in your Tanzu Application Platform values deployment YAML.
+AMR specific configurations are nested under `amr` in the `metadata_store` section.

 ### <a id='supported-network'></a> Supported Network Configurations